-Topic Description Implications for Management Proposals It is spread over several Parish council areas of the Meavy, Shaugh Prior, Sparkwell and Bickleigh.
-Vehicular Access to the majority of FC landholding is good, although it is restricted to the Darklake block in the west of the plan useage of this woodland area given it's proximity to Plymouth.
-Although well used currently there is capacity to carry out targeted areas of work including interpretation, visitor facilities and expansion of formal trails.
+Topic Description Implications for Management Proposals 4.2 Location & Access Plymouth.
+The Southwest boundary of the wood is adjacent to the city authority boundary.
+The FC carpark is just over 2km from the city boundary.
+Just over 224 ha 53% of the area (southern part of the main block) is dedicated as open access under the countryside rights of way act.
+It is spread over several Parish council areas - Meavy, Shaugh Prior, Sparkwell and Bickleigh.
+Vehicular Access to the majority of FC landholding is good, although it is restricted interpretation, visitor facilities and expansion of formal trails.
 Access to Darklake, which is the large block of woodland to the west of the river is limited.
 Normal road vehicles can access from the entrance to the West but forestry machinery and haulage wagons need to cross the river at the ford.
 The ford crossing is engineered for this purpose and the Environment Agency are satisfied with this arrangement. visitors including the car park and waymarked trails at the current standard.
 Foster existing links with local councils, groups and organisations who may be potential partners for future development.
 4.3 Tenure & management agreements Sporting rights are reserved to the landlord in the leasehold parts.
 There are active commercial shoots running in most of these areas.
 Prior liaison with the landlord is essential to agree timing of operations.
 There are pheasant release pens within the wood.
 Some are located on sites where we are looking to achieve successional habitat of native species. pens and work with the shoot(s) to minimise any adverse impacts.